Vivekanand-R/AI-Product-Framework/README.md

             C. Telemedicine / Telehealth: 18–25% CAGR
             D. Gene Therapy: 25–30% CAGR (modifying or replacing faulty genes to cure)
             E. Wearables: 20–25% CAGR
-            F. Cybersecurity for Healthcare: 17–22%
+            F. Cybersecurity/Cloud for Healthcare: 17–22%

 9. **Product Roadmapping** - Process that links a product’s vision and goals to a clear plan of execution over time.